Rayshawn Askew

-Rayshawn Askew (born March 28, 1979) is a former American football running back.
-He has played for the All American Football League, United Indoor Football, Canadian Football League, Continental Indoor Football League and the National Indoor Football League.
+Rayshawn Askew (born March 28, 1979) is an American former professional football running back.
+He played in the National Indoor Football League, Continental Indoor Football League and United Indoor Football.

 College career

 After planning on going to Purdue University, he decided against it after head coach, Jim Colletto resigned, and instead attended Elizabeth City State University.
 He was a four-year starter and received a bachelor's degree in Biology/Pre-Medicine, finishing with honors including a 3.6 GPA.
 He was a 2000 2nd Team All-Central Intercollegiate Athletic Associatian All-Academic honoree.
 Tallied 2,134 career rushing yards and led his team in rushing for three years and receiving two years despite being on a team that won just five games in four years.

 Professional career

-Lincoln Capitols

-Askew played with the Lincoln Capitols in 2002, and set a NIFL record with seven touchdown runs in a 120-15 win over the River City Renegades in 2002.
+Askew played with the Lincoln Capitols in 2002, and set a NIFL record with seven touchdown runs in a 120–15 win over the River City Renegades in 2002.
 He finished that season with 903 rushing yards and 22 touchdowns, and added 126 yards and two scores in a playoff game against Billings.